dkirrane/kind/confluent/README.md

 # Overview
-Deploys Confluent Platform (ZooKeeper, Kafka, Kafka Connect, SchemaRegistry, ControlCenter) Each component can be optionally toggled off.
+Confluent for Kubernetes (CFK) deploys Confluent Platform (ZooKeeper, Kafka, Kafka Connect, SchemaRegistry, ControlCenter) Each component can be optionally toggled off.
 By default it deploys 1 ZooKeeper, 1 Kafka, 1 SchemaRegistry, 1 ControlCenter